GDG-KUL/NOXxGDGKUL_AIAccelerate2025/README.md

 To query the day-ahead market (DAM) prices from the Entsoe platform, you need an API key.
 But, as it's not real-time data, you can just download it manually from the same platform.

-⚠️ **Alert**: We have added additional documentation and datasets in the PDF (system imbalance forecast, other energy market forecasts...).
-However, we **strongly recommend** that you search and use your own publicly available datasets of Belgian energy prices, electrical loads, etc., to build more robust solutions.

 <p align="center">
   <img src="docs/NOX_logo.png" alt="NOX Energy Logo" height="200">
 </p>